 Billiards Was First A Lawn Game In Northern Europe

-Call it whatever you want, billiards or pool was first developed in the 1500’s.
-Eventually, the game evolved indoors and was placed on a table with green carpet to simulate grass.
-Later on, the cue stick was made in place of a mace.
+Call it whatever you want, billiards or pool was first developed in the 1500s.
+Initially, it was played outdoors as a lawn game that was somewhat similar to croquet.
+Eventually, the game was moved indoors and played on a wooden table.
+The green cloth is meant to simulate grass.

-Historians go back to the many different stick-and-ball games invented in the Middle Ages as the origin of golf.
-The Scottish adopted one of them and created one with their own rules.
+Historians go back to the many different stick-and-ball games invented in the Middle Ages for the origin of golf.
+The Scottish adopted one of the variations and created one with their own rules, which is what we know as golf today.
 The first mention of golf on record was by King James II in 1457.

 Two things the Scottish did to contribute to the game were digging a hole into the ground and getting the ball in the hole with as few strokes as possible.